-This site was once a busy farm, still containing the fascinating historic remnants of Hare’s Homestead.
+Once a busy farm, this site still contains the fascinating historic remnants of Hare’s Homestead.
 It’s popular with walkers, fishers and bird watchers and provides for a diversity of activities.

 Located on the corner of Tramway and Mackey’s Road in Churchill, Mathison Park is a large reserve located 158km east of Melbourne and 8km south of Morwell.
 The easiest access point is at the Mackeys Rd car park.
 A brisk walk around the circumference of the lake will take you 20 minutes; otherwise, there are plenty of opportunities to rest on one of several seats installed for just this purpose.